ssh-mitm/ssh-mitm/doc/advanced-usage.rst

         Warning: this is probably a break-in attempt by a malicious server.

-Using ssh agent forwarding comes with some security risks and should not be used, when the integrity of a machine is not trusted. (https://tools.ietf.org/html/draft-ietf-secsh-agent-02)
+Using ssh agent forwarding comes with some security risks and should not be used when the integrity of a machine is not trusted. (https://tools.ietf.org/html/draft-ietf-secsh-agent-02)

 .. code-block:: none